pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It is amazing how complete is the delusion that beauty is goodness."
 --Leo Tolstoy

-"Money is but a fool's grasp at felicity's apparition."
---Tomas the poet, Flapjack

 "It is amazing what you can accomplish if you do not care who gets the credit."
 --Harry S. Truman